Effect of noise on hearing

 Tinnitus cannot be overlooked in how serious it is and it is thought to be a contributory factor to several suicides in the UK every year.
 To the sufferer the noises can be just as loud as real external sounds and at night when everything is quiet can sound especially bad, disrupting sleep and constantly screeching away.
 Imagine trying to sleep with this screeching away in your ears:

 So this is why individual employees should give a damn about it.
-With regular exposures 'risk' is almost the wrong word and damage is a certainty, with the only question being 'how much'.
+With regular exposures to excessive noise 'risk' is almost the wrong word and damage is a certainty, with the only question being 'how much'.
 The sufferer is usually not aware of the changes until they become severe, and there is no going back, no healing, no recovery.
 It impacts all areas of their life from social activities to watching TV or listening to music.